• Send page

 The ICRC regional delegation in Yaoundé

-The ICRC regional delegation for Central Africa promotes the implementation of international humanitarian law in Angola, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo and Sao Tome and Principe.
-It also protects and helps people displaced in the wake of violence, restores family links, visits detainees and fosters the development of National Societies.
+The ICRC regional delegation for Central Africa, based since 1992 in Yaoundé, Cameroon, promotes the implementation of international humanitarian law in Angola, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo and Sao Tome and Principe.
+ICRC staff also protect and help people displaced by violence, restore family links, visit detainees and foster the development of National Societies in the region.

 Promoting international humanitarian law